Gym membership is a big expense and in this day and age we all need to be cutting back where we can.

 In most leisure centres, you have the option of either taking out a monthly subscription or the opportunity to pay as you go, costing only a few pounds per session.

 If you’re unsure whether or not the gym is your cup of tea, try paying for the first few visits and if you decide to carry on then take up the monthly membership.

-People on benefits and pensioners usually receive great discounts and some County Councils offer cards which give you money off leisure activities in your city.
+People on benefits and pensioners can sometimes receive great discounts and some councils offer cards which give you money off leisure activities in your city.